formidablejs/formidablejs.org/docs/installation.md

 ## Meet Formidable

 Formidable (or formidablejs) is a Laravel inspired framework for building Full-Stack or Backend applications.
-It uses Imba by default and supports JavaScript and TypeScript.

 Formidable uses [Fastify](https://www.fastify.io/) under the hood.

 ## Your First Formidable Project

 #### Prerequisites {#prerequisites}
-Please make sure that [Node.js](https://nodejs.org/) (>= 14.*) is installed on your operating system.
+Please make sure that [Node.js](https://nodejs.org/) (>= 16.*) is installed on your operating system.

 #### Tooling